 1) Rule out medical conditions.

 Make sure your dog doesn’t have a legitimate reason for getting up early.
-If he has a urinary tract infection or digestive upset, or some other medical issue that affects his elimination habits or otherwise makes him uncomfortable, he may have to go out 30 minutes before you normally get up to let him out.
+If he has a urinary tract infection or digestive upset, or some other medical issue that affects his elimination habits or otherwise makes him uncomfortable, he may have to go out 30 minutes (or more!) before you normally get up to let him out.

-2) Tire him out the night before.
+2) If your dog wakes up too early, tire him out the night before.

-A tired dog is a well-behaved happy dog, and a late sleeper.
+A tired dog is a well-behaved happy dog and a late sleeper.
 Exercise uses up much of the energy that he presently can’t wait to wake you up with – and also releases endorphins, which regulate mood, producing a feeling of well-being.
 Tiredness promotes sleeping in, and endorphins help reduce anxieties that may play a role in his early-bird activities.